How to Make Your Officers Look Like Gods: what happens when you bring Gothic symbolic density to naval fiction

 He looked like a god.

 The uniform is doing narrative work.
+Because that’s what I wanted to do when I was designing the material culture of Arune, their country.
 The turquoise wool (muirrine—the sacred color).
 The white countershading (dolphin mimicry).
-The visual description isn’t decoration—it’s showing Vance’s psychological experience of witnessing divine competence.
+The visual description is intending to demonstrate that, for Saltire, the psychological experience was like witnessing something divine.

-“Wounds of pearlblood rendered divine”—this is the iridescence, the light-catching quality we designed into the fabric.
+“Wounds of pearlblood rendered divine”—this is the iridescence, the light-catching quality designed into the white fabric.
 It looks like wounds that bleed pearl-light because the uniform is designed to make you look like you’ve survived the abyss and returned luminous.
+It’s something their people wished to encode in their officers.

-This is what grounded historical naval won’t give you.
-O’Brian describes the action with technical precision.
-I describe the transfiguration.
+This is what grounded historical naval can’t give you.

 The moment when skill becomes something else.
-When a man doing his job crosses the threshold into numinous.
+When a man doing his job crosses the threshold and becomes ferryman of the underworld.
 When his crew stops seeing their captain and starts seeing an intermediary between them and the divine, terrible ocean.

-But the reader sees what Vance saw.
+But the reader sees what Saltire saw.
 The Gothic sublime.
-The horror and beauty of competence executed at a level that stops being human and starts being possession.
+The horror and beauty of competence executed at a level that stops being human and starts being that strange other thing.

 In historical fiction, you’re bound by accuracy.
 Uniforms looked a certain way.
 Rank insignia followed regulations.
 You can describe them beautifully, but you can’t redesign them to encode your world’s cosmology.

-In secondary-world fiction, you have a superpower: you can design material culture from scratch to reflect belief systems.
+In secondary-world fiction, you have a superpower of being able to design material culture from scratch to reflect belief systems.

 I’m not writing about the Royal Navy (though I was deeply inspired.)
 I’m writing about Arune—a maritime nation where the ocean is god, where dolphins are sacred messengers present in the founding of empires, where the depths have myths and those myths have teeth.

-So I asked: what would a culture that worships the ocean actually wear?
+Beginning with the seemingly mundane, I asked: what would a culture that worships the ocean wear?

 Dolphins (relansheer), particularly white dolphins—the Sollurela—are sacred to Arune.
 They’re messengers between the surface world and the deep, blessed creatures that navigate both realms without being claimed by either.
 They represent everything Arune aspires to: grace, intelligence, mastery of the ocean without being mastered by it.